Make and Zapier compared (and a better and easier alternative)

 Internal app-building tools

-Zapier has expanded beyond pure automation with Tables (store and manipulate data without a separate database), Interfaces (customizable front-ends for team workflows), and Chatbots (AI-powered conversational interfaces).
+Zapier has expanded beyond pure automation with Tables (store and manipulate data, now with AI Enrich), Interfaces (customizable front-ends for team workflows), and Chatbots (AI-powered conversational interfaces with team governance).
 If you want more than just workflow automation, Zapier's ecosystem has you covered.

 Breadth of integrations